SudharsanamRK/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/README.md

 ### RESULT
-Thus,To create a manager database and execute DML queries using SQL is executed successfully.
+Thus to create a manager database and execute DML queries using SQL is executed successfully.